easavi/mms/docs/FILE_UPLOAD_SERVICE.md

 1. Go to Storage Configuration
 2. Add new storage path
 3. Service automatically starts monitoring if enabled
-4. Existing files are scanned and marked as processed
+4. Existing files are scanned and uploaded if not present in backend

 ### Enabling/Disabling
 1. Toggle storage on/off in Storage Configuration
 2. Service starts/stops monitoring immediately
 3. Pending uploads are preserved when re-enabling
+4. When re-enabling, existing files are checked and uploaded if needed

 ### Removing Storage
 1. Delete storage in Storage Configuration